-In the event that the Relevant Party or the DCC does not comply with the timescales in Table 1, Table 2 & Table 3, the DCC will reschedule subsequent activities to occur as soon as reasonably practicable and the DCC may reschedule that Party’s test execution date.
+In the event that the Relevant Party or the DCC does not comply with the timescales in Table 1, Table 4 & Table 7, the DCC will reschedule subsequent activities to occur as soon as reasonably practicable and the DCC may reschedule that Party’s test execution date.

-5.4.2 Procedural Steps
+Procedural Steps for Initiation of User Entry Process Tests

 The table below sets out the steps that must be undertaken during Initiation of the UEPT by both the DCC and the Relevant Party seeking to undertake UEPT and the timeframes within which such steps must be complete.